 Scholars Program applicants should have a track record of conducting high-quality research and an interest in pursuing a significant shift in their trajectories as researchers.
 Proposed research plans must address questions of policy and practice that are relevant to the Foundation’s focus areas.

-The online application will open on April 23.
+The online application is now open.
 All applications must be received by July 5, 2018 at 3:00 PM EST. Mentor and Reference Letters are due by June 27, 2018 at 5:00 PM EST

 We fund research that increases understanding in one of our two focus areas: